josephsmithberger/XogotDocs/Documentation.docc/Manual/plugins/editor/making_plugins.md

 @Image(source: "making_plugins-my_custom_dock_scene.png")

-Save this scene as my_dock.tscn.
+Save this scene as `my_dock.tscn`.
 Now, we need to grab the scene we created then add it as a dock in the editor.
 For this, you can rely on the function [add_control_to_dock()](https://docs.godotengine.org/en/stable/classes/class_editorplugin_method_add_control_to_dock.html#class-editorplugin_method_add_control_to_dock) from the
 [EditorPlugin](https://docs.godotengine.org/en/stable/classes/class_editorplugin.html#class-editorplugin) class.